About Dean Wilson

 During her time at the law school, Dean Wilson has published and presented in the areas of pedagogy, legal research, arbitration, and professional responsibility.
 In addition to her academic publications and her presentations at regional and national academic conferences, Dean Wilson is passionate about remaining connected to the broader legal community.
 She regularly presents CLEs to attorneys and judges and writes practical pieces intended to support practicing attorneys.

-Dean Wilson also dedicates much of her time to serving the law school and its student through both informal and formal roles.
+Dean Wilson also dedicates much of her time to serving the law school and its students through both informal and formal roles.
 Among other service, Dean Wilson has served as Advisor to the Freshman Moot Court; Advisor to Association for Women Attorneys – Student Chapter; Chair of the ABA Standards Committee; Chair of the Curriculum Committee; Chair of the University's Teaching and Learning Advisory Committee; and an active member of many other committees, including the Dean's Advisory Committee, the Self-Study Committee.

 Dean Wilson is a graduate of Washington University School of Law.
 After law school, Dean Wilson was a litigator with a national civil litigation and arbitration practice, focusing on business disputes and securities industry arbitrations.
 In 2002, the American Academy of Otolaryngology - Head & Neck Surgery presented Dean Wilson with the Board of Governors Chair Award in honor of her work in health care litigation on behalf of physicians and other health care providers.